October 6 – November 6, 2014

 This advanced opportunity is available for graduates of a 7 Centers Yoga Arts 30 Day Yoga Immersion.
 To enhance and increase your teaching skills, we will be accepting two (2) students per immersion to assist and mentor under Shraddha during the morning asana class and the weekly Yoga Sutra class.
 Attendance is required the first two (2) weeks of the immersion.
 Click here for the Asana Apprentice Application form.

 All who complete the course with 100% attendance will be given a certificate of completion from 7 Centers Yoga Arts.

 TRACK II – Personal Development

 For those individuals who but would like to participate in the healing aspect of learning yogic practices, we offer a one or two week healing retreat experience.
-Each training, we accept a 1-2 students to participate in the first/second week(s) while cleansings and yogic practices are established.
+Each immersion, we accept a 1-2 students to participate in the first/second week(s) while cleansings and yogic practices are established.
 The commitment is to participate fully in the group experience during the agreed-upon time.
 Please contact us if you would like further information.
 We also offer short courses for those wishing to experience aspects of yoga practice and lifestyle such as the Chakra Journey, Conflict Resolution According to the Yoga Sutras, Transitions and Yoga LifeSkills, 5 Elements Workshop, A week of Kundalini Tantra, and Wellness for Professionals.